guideline-tech/subroutine/README.md

 # Subroutine

 A gem that provides an interface for creating feature-driven operations.
-It loosely implements the command pattern if you're interested in nerding out a bit.
-See the examples below, it'll be more clear.
+It utilizes the command pattern, enables the usage of "ops" as "form objects", and just all-around enables clear, concise, meaningful code.

 ## Examples